CelliesProjects/esp32-ps4-jailbreak/README.md

 This is a minimal implementation of the PS4 hack by qwertyoruiopz.
 It just contains the HEN for the PS4 on fw 5.05.

+You will need an ESP32 board with 4MB flash memory to use the software.

 ## How to flash your ESP32:

 Download the [latest release](https://github.com/CelliesProjects/esp32-ps4-jailbreak/releases/latest).

 #### Using Arduino IDE:
+1. Unpack the zipfile.

-Compile and flash the compiled software to your ESP32 and upload the included `data` folder to the SPIFFS partition.
+2. Compile and flash the compiled software to your ESP32 and upload the included `data` folder to the SPIFFS partition.

 #### Using pre-compiled binaries: